jase311/Rockbuster_Movies_SQL_Project/README.md

 # Rockbuster_Movies_SQL_Project
-SQL Project for a presentation to Rockbuster Stealth Management Board.
+SQL Data Analysis project for a presentation to Rockbuster Stealth Management Board.

 # Introduction
 Rockbuster Stealth LLC i s a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use i ts existing movie licenses to launch an online video rental service i n order to stay competitive.